Padikkadha Medhai

 Padikkadha Medhai is a 1960 Indian Tamil-language drama film directed and co-written by A. Bhimsingh.
 The film stars Sivaji Ganesan, S. V. Ranga Rao, Kannamba and Sowcar Janaki.
 It is a remake of the 1953 Bengali film Jog Biyog, itself based on the novel of the same name by Ashapurna Devi.
 The film was released on 25 June 1960 and became a commercial success.
-It was remade in Telugu as Aatma Bandhuvu (1962), with Ranga Rao and Kannamba reprising their roles, and in Hindi by Bhimsingh as Mehrban (1967).
+It was remade in Telugu as Aatma Bandhuvu (1962), with Ranga Rao and Kannamba reprising their roles, and in Hindi by A. Bhimsingh as Mehrban (1967).